hasinidudyala-sketch/AI-Student-Success-Portal/README.md

 ### Hasini Dudyala

-Final Year B.Tech – Computer Science Engineering
+B.Tech (Artificial Intelligence & Machine Learning) – 3rd Year Student

-Interested in Software Testing, Machine Learning, Data Analytics, and Full-Stack Application Development.
+Skilled in Python, Machine Learning, Data Analytics, and Web Application Development.

----
+Passionate about building AI-powered solutions and continuously improving technical and problem-solving skills.
 ## 📜 License

 This project is developed for educational and academic purposes.